Scale invariance vs conformal invariance: Local renormalization group and perturbative proof in dimension

 The reason why we have this ambiguity is that we can add coupling constant dependent local counterterms

 which generates the additional terms in the trace of the energy-momentum tensor so that we have the dressing transformation as in (\ref{ambigu}).
 These are related to the ambiguities in the contact terms in various correlation functions among $T^{\mu}_{\ \mu}$ and $O^I$ (see \cite{Osborn:1991gm} for details).
-There are more terms we could add than (\ref{ambct}) but they do not contribute to our discussions on our $a$-theorem.\footnote{By using this ambiguity, one can show that the $R^2$ Weyl anomaly is given by $\mathcal{B}^I \chi^{a}_{IJ} \mathcal{B}^J$, which is expected because when a theory is conformal invariant, $R^2$ anomaly must vanish. $2\chi_{IJ}^{a}$ agrees with $\chi_{IJ}^{g}$ in a certain order of perturbation theory (indeed $2\chi_{IJ}^a = \chi_{IJ}^g$ when $\mathcal{B}^I = 0 $ and if we set $S_{IJ}=0$ by using the further ambiguity), but they can deviate at the higher order.}
+There are more terms we could add than (\ref{ambct}) but they do not contribute to our discussions on our $a$-theorem.\footnote{By using such ambiguities, one can show that the $R^2$ Weyl anomaly is given by $\mathcal{B}^I \chi^{a}_{IJ} \mathcal{B}^J$, which is expected because when a theory is conformal invariant (i.e. $\mathcal{B}^I = 0$), $R^2$ anomaly must vanish.
+This is in accord with our discussions at the end of section \ref{scale2}.
+We note that $2\chi_{IJ}^{a}$ agrees with $\chi_{IJ}^{g}$ in a certain order of perturbation theory (indeed $2\chi_{IJ}^a = \chi_{IJ}^g$ when $\mathcal{B}^I = 0 $ and if we set $S_{IJ}=0$ by using the further ambiguity), but they can deviate at the higher order.}

 Let us point out one important consequence of the formula (\ref{ggggaaa}).
 As pointed out in \cite{Nakayama:2012sn}\cite{Nakayama:2012nd}\cite{Fortin:2012hn}, the scale invariance demands that Osborn's $\tilde{a}$-function must take a constant value.
 By assuming the positivity of $\chi_{IJ}^g$, it means that $\mathcal{B}^I=0$ with the scale invariance, forbidding the cyclic behavior \cite{Fortin:2012hn}.
 The trace identity (\ref{opannn}) tells that the energy-momentum tensor is traceless in the flat space-time limit, and the theory must be conformal invariant.